AlansCodeLog/blender-debugger-for-vscode/README.md

 # Notes

-The addon also detects python if PYTHONPATH is set (because Blender will add it to sys.path) or if you used the Python bundled with Blender to install ptvsd (but that's a bit of a pain because it doesn't have pip installed unless you want to install it manually)
+The addon also detects python if PYTHONPATH is set (because Blender will add it to sys.path) or if you used the Python bundled with Blender to install ptvsd (but that's a bit of a pain because it doesn't have pip installed unless you want to install it manually).